Tuesday, 31 March 2009

 These productions deserve support.
 Coming up next, in June, is an intelligent programme - Martinu's The Marriage and Rossini's La cambiale di matrimonio.
 Anyone in London, pencil it in your diary.

 Look at the original lyrics, written by László Jávor.
 They are grim.
-I've not been able to find out about Jávor, but Seress apparently lost his family in the Holocaust.
-But then, it was a long hell for him surviving that.
+I've not been able to find out about Jávor, but Seress lost his family in the Holocaust.
+Surviving that must have been a kind of hell.

 "It is autumn and the leaves are falling